This article is written by Karissa Tunis

 Last year just before summer break, I was strolling through my local Costco when I came across a display of Scholastic Summer Express workbooks.
 They were bright, eye-catching, and seemed to touch on a variety of subjects.
-For under $10 each, I ended up purchasing two and thought these might be great to work on when school let out.
+For under $10 each, I ended up purchasing two and thought these might be great for the kids to work on after school let out.

 Last year as our summer break began, I pulled out these workbooks.
 What I loved was that each book was targeted for a certain age, and the older they got, the more subjects they covered.